Human rights in Qatar: Mental health

 A problem in Qatar is a stigma behind mental health issues and how they are dealt with.
-Breaking new ground, Qatar joined the WHO's Mental Health Action Plan, which spanned 2013-2020.
+Breaking new ground, Qatar joined the WHO's Mental Health Action Plan, which spanned 2013–2020.
 This plan, "recognizes the essential role of mental health in achieving health for all people" (World Health Organization).
 In Qatar, mental health typically has a stigma around it, and this was the first time the Qatar government played an active role in mental health awareness.

 Studies have been done on the three groups that make up Qatar, which are the labor migrants, white collar migrants, and non-migrants.
 The odds of depression are significantly increased in the labor migrant and white-collar migrant groups compared to the non-migrant group.
 One of the explaining factors behind this difference is the quality of life.
 The thought process is that migrants have to face major life changes and have to adapt to living in Qatar.
 The 'culture shock' migrants experience is a major contributor to declining mental health.

 Qatar is not as current as it could be with mental health services.
 In 2014, about 0.36% of the healthcare budget was spent on mental health services, which is seven times lower than the median for upper-middle-income nations.
 Major depressive disorder (20.4%) and generalized anxiety disorder (19.1%) are the most frequent cases seen.
 In undergraduate schooling for medical professions such as doctors and nurses, only 3% of training is dedicated to psychiatry, mental health, and other things related.
 There are a projected 13.5 mental health professionals per 100,000 population.

+Worker support

+However the International Labour Organization published report in November 2022 that contained multiple reforms by Qatar for its migrant workers.
+The reforms included the establishment of the minimum wage, wage protection regulations, improved access for workers to justice, etc. It included data from last 4 years of progress in workers conditions of Qatar.
+The report also revealed that the freedom to change jobs was initiated, implementation of Occupational safety and health & labor inspection, and also the required effort from the nation's side.